Global classical solutions of 3D compressible viscoelastic system near equilibrium: Preliminaries

-For the second inequality in \eqref{prop22}, we only give the proof of case $ k = 2$, and the other cases are in the similar way.
+For the second inequality in \eqref{prop22}, we only give the proof in the case $ k = 2$.
+The other cases can be handled in the similar way.
 Using H\"{o}lder inequality and Sobolev imbedding theorem, we directly have,

 Which completes the proof of this proposition. \end{proof}